Mephisto5558/Dark-Dashboard/README.md

 **This theme is a fork of the prior deprecated dark dbd theme and is more prone to errors**

-This theme is no longer supported.
+This theme is no longer fully supported.
 Please use dbd-soft-ui Theme instead:<br/>https://www.npmjs.com/package/dbd-soft-ui

 ---